vmelamed/vm/Aspects/Security/Cryptography/Ciphers/docs/Ciphers.md

 Note that the property `Base64Encoded` is not supported here and setting it to true will throw an `InvalidOperationException`.

 ### EncryptedNewKeySignedCipher
-This cipher replaces the hash from the above class with cryptographic signature which ensures not only the integrity of the document but also the identity of the source.
+This cipher replaces the hash from the above class with a cryptographic signature which ensures not only the integrity of the document but also the identity of the source.
 The cipher requires a second (signing) certificate as a parameter in its constructor.

 Below is a sample instantiation where the signature is created from SHA256 hash (the default is SHA1) and the symmetric encryption algorithm is Rijndael (the default is AES):